rhyanvargas/upload-git-issues/SECURITY.md

 If you discover a security vulnerability:

 1. **DO NOT** open a public issue
-2. Email security concerns to: [your-email]
+2. Report security issues via GitHub's private vulnerability reporting
 3. Include detailed reproduction steps
 4. Allow 48 hours for initial response